This is the web site of author Steven Saylor.

 The Eagle (2011)

-The Destiny of Rome (Le Destin de Rome) debuted on French TV in June, 2011; it’s a 104-minute docudrama about the power struggle between Antony, Cleopatra, and Octavian, with dialogue in Greek and Latin (with French subtitles), expert commentary, and CGI recreations of Alexandria and the Battle of Actium.
+Le Destin de Rome (The Destiny of Rome) debuted on French TV in June, 2011; it’s a 104-minute docudrama about the power struggle between Antony, Cleopatra, and Octavian, with dialogue in Greek and Latin (with French subtitles), expert commentary, and CGI recreations of Alexandria and the Battle of Actium.
 Shown here: Pawel Delag as Antony and Lilly Eido as Cleopatra.
 (Delag played Marcus Vinicius in the 2001 Polish film Quo Vadis.)
 See a preview here.
-The movie released November 8, 2011 on Region 2 DVD in France; if you know of a US broadcast or DVD release, please let Steven know!
+The movie released November 8, 2011 on Region 2 DVD in France.
+An Englsih-language DVD from The Netherlands may be available here.
+If you know of any other English-language broadcast or DVD release, please let Steven know!

 With Libya so much in the news in 2011, Steven was eager to see Leptis Magna, un Rêve de Rome en Afrique (Leptis Magna, a Dream of Rome in Africa), which explores the legacy of Rome in the Northern African country (and was filmed while Gaddafi was still in power).
 The hour-long documentary by director Baudoin Koenig played the film festival circuit and may also have been shown on French TV; watch an excerpt (in French) here.
 If you know of any DVD release or US broadcast, please let Steven know!